BathroomEpiphanies/costar_keyboard/README.md

 # Firmwares for keyboard controllers

-Custom firmwares to replace stock Costar controllers allowing you to program your keyboard.
+Firmwares for custom controllers to replace stock Costar controllers allowing you to program your keyboard.

 Firmwares include: